Parole/Pardon Board Hearings

 Information related to Parole and Pardon Board hearings

-Parole Board and the Pardon Board hearings are public, and victims/survivors have the right to attend and testify.
+Parole Board and the Pardon Board hearings are public, and victims/survivors have the right to attend and testify and are encouraged to do so.

 Law requires that written notice of both parole and pardon hearings must be mailed to victims no less than thirty days prior to the hearing date.
 If victims do not receive adequate notice, they may ask that the hearing be rescheduled.